n00b69/woa-equuleus/guide/troubleshooting.md

 # Running Windows on the Xiaomi Mi 8 Pro

 ## Troubleshooting Issues
+## Troubleshooting Issues
 > Below you will find a list of common problems and their solutions

 ## Cannot mount Windows in Android
+If mounting Windows produces an empty folder, you either don't have Windows installed, or your rom does not have mount support.

+##### Finished!

+## Cannot write to Windows in Android
-> This is caused when you shut down Windows instead of restarting it.
+> This is caused by shutting down Windows instead of restarting it.
 - To solve this, boot to Windows and then press "restart", then as the screen shuts off boot to TWRP and from there load up Android.
+- Or, disable hibernation in Windows.
 > Alternatively, if you have already set up the Switch to Android app, simply use this to switch to Android.

 ##### Finished!

 ## USB does not work
-Enable USB host mode using the optional [post install guide](materials.md).
+Enable USB host mode using the optional [post install guide](postinstall.md).

 ##### Finished!